Poll: Which 'Firefly' crewmember's past seems the least known/most mysterious? Vote Now!

 Reunions: Sarah takes Bobby to the reservation to meet her folks, and he learns some things about prejudice.

 Everybody knows Joss Whedon's wondrous, stillborn space Western, right?
-I write 'Season Two' Firefly fics, meaning that I write episodic fics that pick up where the TV series left off -I'll borrow stuff from BDM and the comic books, but they're not Scripture.
-Within those strictures, I'm a canon Nazi.
-But that means that, in my version of the 'Verse, Wash and Book are alive and aboard, Mal has a sense of humor, River is a disturbed genius with psychic abilities and not a ninja assassin, and Reavers are Hannibal Lecter-class psychopaths, not crazed zombies.
+I write 'Season Two' Firefly fics, meaning that I write episodic fics that pick up where the TV series left off -I'll borrow stuff from BDM and the comic books (And the RPGs, graphic novels, offhand remarks by the former cast at cons, products licensed by Fox and Paramount, and Gor knows how many other sources), but they're not Scripture.
+Within the strictures of those fourteen episodes, I'm a canon Nazi.
+But that means that, in my version of the 'Verse, Wash and Book are alive and aboard, Mal has a sense of humor, River is a disturbed genius with psychic abilities and not a ninja assassin, and Reavers are Hannibal Lecter-class psychopaths, not crazed spear-chucking zombies.

 I've recently been asked to order the Firefly stories as well.
 This is a bit more difficult, since some of them intertwine chronologically, but I would suggest this as a reading order: